bradyhouse/house/fiddles/angular2-cli/fiddle-0022-EntAgGridTreeData/README.md

 ### Description<a name="description"></a>

 See [AgGrid - Tree Data](https://www.ag-grid.com/javascript-grid-tree-data/).
 Based on this, I need a single column grid displaying a filterable tree.
-The tree should have 2 pre-loaded layers (tiers), which are collapsed.
-When the 2nd tier is expanded, the event should bubble to the hosting component so that additional nodes (or rows) can be added.  `Riddle me a fracking Fiddle`
+Additionally, implement a simple search text field.

 ### Use Case<a name="use-case"></a>